Which Google Link Analysis Approach May Have Changed?

 How that affiliation is calculated might have changed. – Determining quality of linked documents

-12. Propagation of Relevance between Linked Pages
+12. Link Analysis with Propagation of Relevance between Linked Pages

 Assigning relevance of one web page to other web pages could be based upon the distance of clicks between the pages and/or certain features in the content of anchor text or URLs.
 For example, if one-page links to another with the word “contact” or the word “about”, and the page being linked to include an address, that address location might be considered relevant to the page doing that linking.